Tent, Backpack, Sleep System

 Bonus Material

 Want to see more recommendations per item?
-Check out our Staff Picks Guide to the Best Backpacking Gear of 2023.
+Check out our Staff Picks Guide to the Best Backpacking Gear.

 Want to go even lighter?
 Check out our 5 Pound Super Ultralight Backpacking Gear List.